-During the two-week program, TSSP students will experience a taste of college life: spending four hours a day in lecture and lab taught by Tulane faculty and graduate students, eating in the student center, and meeting with Tulane science and engineering undergraduate students.
+During the two-week program, TSSP students will experience a taste of college life: spending part of their day attending lectures and labs by Tulane faculty and graduate students, eating in the dining commons, and meeting with Tulane undergraduate students majoring in science and engineering fields.
 In between class and lab, TSSP students participate in lunch-and-learn sessions with industry professionals, faculty, students, and university administrators.
-In the evenings, Tulane faculty open up their research facilities to the TSSP, allowing our students to get an up-close look at the innovative and cutting-edge research being conducted on campus.
+After class in the afternoon, Tulane faculty open up their research facilities to TSSP participants, allowing our students to get a up-close look at the innovative and cutting-edge research being conducted on campus.

-It is a residential program, and room and board is included in the program cost.
+TSSP is primarily a residential program, and room and board is included in the program cost.
 A day option is availale for students who reside in the New Orleans area.
-For the students who opt to live on campus, there are some scheduled activities, which are included in the cost of living on campus.
+For the students who opt to live on campus, there are a variety of actvities available both on and off campus in the evenings and on the weekend.
 To provide the students with ample free time to read and study for the rigorous college-level courses, we do not over-schedule activities.

 You'll need the following items for your online application:

 If you need assistance completing your application or have questions about scholarships, email email@example.com for more information.